Request An Appointment Patient Registration Patient Registration

 Is TMJ Treatment Covered by Insurance?

+TMJ therapy is often covered by medical insurance, but it may depend on the situation.
 Insurance coverage for TMJ treatment varies from policy to policy and even state to state in some cases.
-There are many plans that put a limit on the type of TMJ treatment that they’re willing to cover; for example, some will pay for surgery but not occlusal splint therapy.
+Many plans put a limit on the type of TMJ treatment that they’re willing to cover; for example, some will pay for surgery but not occlusal splint therapy.
 It’s always best to check with your insurance provider about what kind of TMJ coverage they offer before you begin the treatment.